Ahmed-Berkane/Neural-Network-Applications/README.md

 # Neural-Network-Applications
-This repo is designed to apply diffrent NN aspects

-# Neural-Network-Applications

 This project is designed to apply different aspects of Neural Networks, including building a custom logistic regression model and comparing it with scikit-learn implementations.
 The repo also demonstrates modular design for scalability, testing, and reproducibility.